-A. Purpose

-- Annual EE Plans set a detailed budget for the Annual Planmeeting the savings target set in Three-Year EE Plans, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
-The budget shall identify, at the portfolio level, the projected total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - i.
-The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of Page | 15

-Commented [BT(33]: Recommend the PI be set in the Three-Year Plan efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu.
+- A. Purpose - i Annual EE Plans set a detailed budget for the Annual Planmeeting the savings goal set in Three-Year EE Plans, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
+The budget shall identify, at the portfolio level, the projected total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - ii.
+The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - iii.
+Annual EE Plans may include proposals for system benefit charge rate changes. - iv.
+The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - v.
+The Annual Plan filings shall also provide for adjustment, as necessary, to the remaining years of the Three-Year Plan based on experience, ramp-up, and assessment of the resources available. - B. Content - i Principles of Program Design.
+The Annual Plan shall identify and contain programs proposed for implementation by the distribution company pursuant to the Three-Year Plan and which demonstrate consistency with the principles of program design described above in Section 1.23.2.